erizov/Professor/semester_3/lecture_16_advanced_ml/random_forest/README.md

 ❌ **WRONG**: "Random Forest is too complex to understand" ✓ **CORRECT**: Random Forest can be understood by breaking it down into smaller steps

-## Examples of Implementation

-This algorithm/pattern is implemented in various frameworks and technologies.
+## Examples of ImplRealizationis aapproachpattern is implemented in various frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*